jonathan-g/jonathangilligan.hugo/content/creative/pearl.md

 the development of this opera with award-winning young composer [Amy Scurria](https://www.amyscurria.com/)

-This opera focuses on Pearl, Hester, and Dimmesdale, and the changes in Pearl’s perception of the events she witnessed as a child and what she comes to understand looking back on them as an adult.
-The basic tensions---between the private and public aspects of erotic relationships, between one’s role as a parent, as a lover, and as a citizen, and between moral codes and personal passion---are as fraught and important today as they were in the
+This opera focuses on Hester Prynne, Reverend Dimmesdale, and their daughter Pearl, and on the changes in
+Pearl’s perception of the events she witnessed as a child and what she comes to understand looking back on them as an adult.
+The challenges of living as a strong woman under patriarchy, and the basic tensions---between the private and public aspects of erotic relationships, between one’s role as a parent, as a lover, and as a citizen, and between moral codes and personal passion---are as fraught and important today as they were in the